molenzwiebel/Wetstone/getting-started/new-project.md

 $ dotnet build
 ```

 This will create a built version of your mod in `bin/Debug/netstandard2.1/MyNewPlugin.dll`.
-To install the mod, simply copy this `.dll` into your `(game folder)/BepInEx/plugins` directory, then launch the game (or the server).
+To install the mod, simply copy this `.dll` into your `(game folder)/BepInEx/plugins` directory.

+You'll also need to install Wetstone itself, as your plugin depends on it.
+Download the [latest release](https://v-rising.thunderstore.io/package/molenzwiebel/Wetstone/) and place it in the `plugins` directory, next to your plugin.
+Finally, launch the game (or the server).

-If everything worked correctly, your BepInEx logs should look something like this:
+If everything worked correctly, your BepInEx logs (found in `GameFolder/BepInEx/LogOutput.log`) should look something like this:

 ```
 [Info   :   BepInEx] Loading [Wetstone 1.0.0]